yingqi0607/tp/docs/DeveloperGuide.md

 **Extensions**

 * 4a.
-The given index is invalid.
+TR4CKER detects an error in entered task index.
     * 4a1.
 TR4CKER shows an error message.

     Use case ends.